madasar/ARDroneDocker/README.md

 ## Synopsis

 Ubuntu-based docker containers to compile the Parrot v2 SDK.
 The original Drone was released in ~2010 for the AR 1.0 and 2.0 drones and the last update (~2012?) targets Ubuntu 12.04.
-This docker container compiles the Linux SDK example code as newer Ubuntu releases no longer have issues.
+This docker container compiles the Linux SDK example code as newer Ubuntu releases have updated libraries that the example code depends upon.

 There are two versions: